cambridge-ceu/csd3/systems/setup.md

     ${mydocker}/dockerd-rootless-setuptool.sh install
     ```

-    The process is modied slightly for the module.
+    The process is modified slightly for the module.
 The use of ~/.subuid and ~/.subgid get around the error messages,

     ```
     ########## BEGIN ##########